microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 ### The React Native application

 Finally, we now have all the pieces of the puzzle and we can start working on the JavaScript layer.
-As first step, we need to launch the classic Windows process when the React Native application starts.
+As first step, we need to launch the classic Win32 process when the React Native application starts.
 If you're using a functional component, you can use the `useEffect` hook; if you're using a class component, you can use the `componentDidMount` event.
 In my case, I'm going for the first option, so I added in my application the following function:

 ```javascript
 useEffect(() => {